ddenvy/ddenvy/README.md

 ### <div align="center">Hi there 👋, My name is Danny </div>

-<div align="center">I am a beginner Unity developer.
+<div align="center">I am a beginner Unity developer/ Level designer.
 I started learning C# and Unity development on my own with the help of a mentor.
 I tried myself as a sound designer, as I have a lot of experience in the music industry.
 In November 2022, I decided to change my profession to a developer and I improve my skills every day

 ⚡ My goal is to learn a new profession and find a job.</div>